Seven Pillars of Wisdom: In popular culture

-The book was adapted into the film Lawrence of Arabia (1962).
+The book was partially the basis of the film Lawrence of Arabia (1962), which won seven Academy Awards including Best Picture in 1963.

 "Seven Pillars of Wisdom" is a song by power metal group Sabaton about Lawrence, released in July 2019 on the album The Great War.

-In Tony Parsons’ novel, The Murder Bag (2014), the Seven Pillars is referenced as part of the curriculum at Potters Field school and has a formative influence on a group of former pupils.
+In Tony Parsons's novel The Murder Bag (2014), the Seven Pillars is referenced as part of the curriculum at Potters Field school, and has a formative influence on a group of former pupils.